-We use 10 refinement steps and $n_\delta = 200$ for both rotations and translations.
-In both settings the certification rate can be increased further, while also increasing evaluation time, by increasing $n_{\gamma}, \sigma_{\gamma}, n_{\delta}, \sigma_{\delta}$.
+We use 10 refinement steps for both rotations and translations.

-\paragraph{Limitations \& Generalization}
+\subsection{Limitations \& Generalization}

 While we showcased translation and rotation, our approach is not limited to these transformations or to specific interpolation methods. \methodHeuristic and \methodGlobal can be directly adapted to other transformations, interpolation schemes or domains such as audio (see \cref{sec:addit-exper}). \methodIndividual can also be adapted but requires additional care.
 Generally, \cref{thm:bound} can be applied to all parameterized data transformations that are additive in the parameter space.
 If this holds up to a small error, as discussed here, \methodGlobal and \methodIndividual can be applied.
 While many data transformations, \eg image scaling are additive in their parameter space, their compositions are often not (\eg rotation and translation).
 As we are most limited by the $\ell^{p}$-robustness of $b$, any gains in $\ell^{p}$ certification will directly improve our method.
 Further, \methodIndividual can incur a large loss of precision in the inverse computation.
 Improving this directly increases the applicability of the method.